About

 Hi, I’m Jake.
 I’m glad you’re here.

-I completed my clinical training at APLA Health where I conducted ongoing psychotherapy with individuals and couples as well as facilitated a Gay Men’s Intimacy Group.
-I focused on the specific needs of gay men including intimacy, internalized homophobia, body image issues and sexual trauma, anxiety, depression, perfectionism, and emotion regulation.
+I began my clinical training at APLA Health where I conducted ongoing psychotherapy with individuals and couples as well as facilitated a Gay Men’s Intimacy Group.
+I focused on the specific needs of gay men including intimacy, internalized homophobia, body image issues, sexual trauma, the pervasive effects of microaggressions, and issues of shame, pride, and self-esteem.

 This can be an overwhelming process and I'm so glad you're taking the first step.
 Let’s find a path toward change and self-discovery together.
 I look forward to meeting you.